 If the law creating the tax consequences described in this summary changes, this summary could become inaccurate.
-This summary is based on the Code, the regulations promulgated under the Code and administrative interpretations and court decisions existing as of the date of this prospectus.
+This summary is based on the Code, the Treasury Regulations promulgated by the United States Treasury Department under the Code and administrative interpretations and court decisions existing as of the date of this prospectus.
 These authorities could be changed either prospectively or retroactively by future legislation, regulations, administrative interpretations, or court decisions.
 Accordingly, this summary may not accurately reflect the tax consequences of an investment in our Investment Notes after the date of this prospectus.